 Willis Towers Watson serves as our third-party compensation consultant.
 Our Compensation Committee believe it is beneficial to have a third-party analysis to assist in evaluating and setting executive compensation.
 The Compensation Committee, in consultation with management, chose Willis Towers Watson based on its extensive experience in providing executive compensation advice, including specific experience in the oil and gas industry.
-For Fiscal 2021, Willis Towers Watson provided the Compensation Committee with an analysis of our executive compensation programs, including total direct compensation comprised of base salary, annual incentive and long-term incentive compensation Committee has taken and will take into consideration the discussions, guidance and compensation studies produced by our compensation consultant to make compensation decisions.
+For Fiscal 2021, Willis Towers Watson provided the Compensation Committee with an analysis of our executive compensation programs, including total direct compensation comprised of base salary, annual incentive and long-term incentive compensation, in order to assess the competitiveness of our programs and to provide conclusions and recommendations.
+Our Compensation Committee has taken and will take into consideration the discussions, guidance and compensation studies produced by our compensation consultant to make compensation decisions.
 The Compensation Committee has assessed the independence of the compensation consultant and has concluded that the compensation consultant's work for the Compensation Committee does not raise any conflict of interest.